 5. Total body strength

-Do 10 star jumps, 10 mountain climbers, and 10 reverse lunges as quickly as you can with solid form.
+Do 10 jumping jacks, 10 mountain climbers, and 10 reverse lunges as quickly as you can with solid form.
 Rest for 60–90 seconds, then repeat for a total of three to four rounds.

 This strength circuit makes a great standalone workout for your legs, core, and hips — all valuable running muscles.
 But you can also try it out after your warmup on easy run days.